 An increasing number of ransomware attacks disguise the file carrying the malicious code in a file such as Table.xlsx.exe.
 Turning on Windows’ Show File Extension feature completely negates these attacks.

-Ensuring that all your users have only the level of access, they require to do their job can limit the damage a ransomware attack can do.
+Ensuring all your users have only the level of access required to do their job can limit the damage a ransomware attack can do.

-Ransomware attacks are prevalent for two reasons: they are simple to execute, and they bring massive financial gains to the attackers.
-However, they only remain as dangerous as they are as long as they remain shrouded in mystery.
-The more educated your users are about them, the less effective they will become.
+Ransomware attacks are prevalent for two reasons: they are simple to execute and bring massive financial gains to the attackers.
+However, the more educated your users are about them, the less effective they will become.

-Preventing these attacks is done by putting in place better user guidelines and staying one step ahead of the current ransomware delivery methods.
+These attacks are prevented by implementing better user guidelines and staying one step ahead of the current ransomware delivery methods.
 Additionally, IT professionals must stop treating ransomware as this unbeatable boogeyman.
-There are numerous methods and tactics to be employed even once an attack is underway.
+You can utilize numerous strategies and tactics at any stage of this attack—prevention being the best, as always.